twistedfall/opencv-rust/README.md

 7. You're getting the panic: ```a `libclang` shared library is not loaded on this thread```.

-   Enable the `clang-runtime` feature.
+   Enable the `clang-runtime` feature or use crate version `0.66` and newer.
 The reason for the issue is that some crates (like `bindgen`) depend on `clang-sys` with hard-enabled `runtime` feature and because of that cargo makes this feature also enabled for every other crate that depends on `clang-sys` (`opencv` in this case).
 During binding generation phase `opencv` crate tries to use multiple threads and `clang-sys` with `runtime` feature enabled doesn't like that (hence the panic).
 Enabling `clang-runtime` feature switches to using multiple processes instead of multiple threads.
 This makes the build a bit longer because of the need to build the helper binary, but the end result is the same.
+Additionally since crate version `0.66` this behavior is now the default.

 ## Reporting issues